jollymonsterstudio/Unreal-Engine-Fundamentals/README.md

 ### [Fundamentals 05 - LineTraceSingleByChannel](https://github.com/jollymonsterstudio/Unreal-Engine-Fundamentals/tree/master/UE4Fundamentals05)

-You can find more details here: TBD
+You can find more details here: http://jollymonsterstudio.com/2019/01/06/unreal-engine-c-fundamentals-linetracesinglebychannel-and-friends-drawdebugbox-drawdebugline-fhitresult-and-vrandcone/

-You can find the associated video tutorial here: TBD
+You can find the associated video tutorial here: https://youtu.be/mz9C656dUuY

 Hope this helps, Thanks.